 Start off on the right foot

 Before you go out and plant trees in your landscape, make sure to have a solid plan.
-Consider things like the layout of your property, the local weather conditions, and the types of pests and diseases native to Idaho.
+For the best ways to keep your trees healthy, consider the layout of your property, the local weather conditions, and the types of pests and diseases native to Idaho.

 For the best results, choose native species adapted to live in the area.
 Aim for a wide variety of species; pests tend to be attracted to specific types, and diversity helps prevent all your trees from being targeted simultaneously.